alt="Accident Claims Assist company logo"

 Arranging Your Repairs

-If you are involved in an accident and the other diver is not insured, then the Motor Insurers Bureau (MIB) may also be able to settle your claim.
-This also includes claims where the driver has broken their insurance policy conditions.
+If you are involved in an accident with an uninsured driver, you can still claim through the Motor Insurers Bureau (MIB).
+The MIB can settle claims in cases where the driver is uninsured or has breached their insurance conditions.

 Frequently Asked Question's